adaltas/node-nikita/packages/file/src/types/systemd/timesyncd.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'content':
             type: 'object'
             description: '''
             The configuration object
             '''
           'merge':
             type: 'boolean'
             description: '''
             Merge the original content with the provided content.
             '''
           'reload':
             type: 'boolean'
             description: '''
             Defaults to true.
 If set to true the following command will be executed `systemctl daemon-reload && systemctl restart
             systemd-timesyncd` after having wrote the configuration file.
             '''
           'rootdir':
             type: 'string'
             description: '''
             Path to the mount point corresponding to the root directory, optional.
             '''
           'target':
             type: 'string'
             default: '/etc/systemd/timesyncd.conf'
             description: '''
             File to write.
             '''

 This action uses `file.ini` internally, therefore it honors all arguments it provides. `backup` is true by default and `separator` is